jdolan/Objectively/README.md

 Objectively
 ===
 Ultra-lightweight object oriented framework for the c programming language.
+Zlib license.

 Adding Objectively to your project
 ---